 You may have to forgo alcoholic drinks

-One drink is acceptable, as long as you do not nurse in the next two hours after it.
-Rule of thumb: Two hours of no nursing per drink, but ideally you can express prior to drinking to avoid giving baby any alcohol with his meal.
-Please remember that alcohol can make you less responsive to baby’s needs!
-And, if you have consumed alcohol, it’s extra important not to sleep with your baby.
+Please remember that alcohol can make you less responsive to baby’s needs.
+And, if you have consumed alcohol, it’s extra important not to sleep on the same bed with your baby.

 Yes, you’re on call

 Day or night, you’re on.
-When you’re feeling the pressure, remind yourself of all the good reasons why you chose to breast-feed.
-Consider also taking a short break to care for yourself.
-That’s part of being a parent.
+When you’re feeling the pressure, remind yourself of all the good reasons why you chose to breastfeed.

-The list could go on, and chances are that research will keep bringing more arguments in favor of breast-feeding.
-Mother’s milk is nothing short of miraculous.
+The list could go on, and chances are that research will keep bringing more arguments in favor of breastfeeding.
+Breast milk is nothing short of miraculous.

-As an extra benefit, ask any seasoned parent about those first cuddles and they will tell you the big secret: It goes by fast.
-Enjoy every second of being close to your baby.
-Every one of those cuddles will help contribute to a healthy, solid bond with your growing baby.
+As an extra benefit, ask any seasoned parent about those first cuddles, and they’ll tell you the big secret: It goes by fast.
+Whether you breastfeed or bottle-feed, enjoy every second of being close to your baby.